Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: Root-finding for General Convex Function-constrained Problems

-In this section, we consider convex function-constrained optimization where $f^*$ is unknown.
-It is known that the smallest root of equation $V(\eta)=0$ corresponds to the optimal value; therefore, searching for the optimal value ${f^*}$ can be cast as a root-finding problem

-As $\eta^*=f^*$, we use these two notations interchangeably.
-Motivated by the study of level-set methods~\citep{lin2018level,aravkin2019level}, we propose to use iterative line search algorithms, namely, the fixed-point iteration and the inexact secant method, to find the optimal level $\eta^{*}$.
-We develop the general line search procedure for the root-finding problem when the function can not be evaluated exactly.
-The next section develops more specific algorithms where the line search subproblem is solved inexactly by the bundle-level methods.
+This section considers convex function-constrained optimization where $f^*$ is unknown.
+Searching for the optimal value ${f^*}$ can be cast as a root-finding problem: $ \text{Find} \ f^* \coloneqq \min\{\eta: V(\eta)=0\}.$ Motivated by the study of level-set methods~\citep{lin2018level,aravkin2019level}, we propose to use root-finding algorithms, namely, the fixed-point iteration and the inexact secant method, to find the optimal level $f^*$.
+The next section develops more specific algorithms where the subproblem is solved inexactly by the bundle-level methods.